ViGeng/lab_device_manager/README.md

 # Lab Device Management System

-A comprehensive Flask-based web application for managing laboratory equipment and devices.
-This system enables efficient tracking of device inventory, borrowing/returning processes, and user management with role-based access control.

-## Overview

-The Lab Device Management System is designed to streamline the management of laboratory equipment in academic or research environments.
-It provides a centralized platform where administrators can manage device inventory and users, while employees can easily borrow and return equipment with full transaction history tracking.
+The Lab Device Management System centralizes laboratory equipment tracking for academic and research settings.
+It offers administrators minimal inventory control and enables staff/students to borrow and return devices with basic tracking.

+Why not use Google Sheets or Excel?
+If we track who borrowed what, we need to build another software based on these tools.
+We just do not want to stack these tools on top of each other.
+This solution can also be extended or modified to fit specific needs, making it a flexible choice for device management.

 ## Screenshots